DoD-Platform-One/bigbang/docs/developer/development-environment.md

 > For additional installation details, see [Software Installation and Verification Commands to run from Bash](https://repo1.dso.mil/platform-one/onboarding/big-bang/engineering-cohort/-/blob/master/lab_guides/01-Preflight-Access-Checks/A-software-check.md)

-## Manual Creation of a Development Environment
+## DEPRECATED AND UNMAINTAINED: Manual Creation of a Development Environment

 This section will cover the creation of an environment manually.
 This is a good place to start because it creates an understanding of everything that the automated method does for you and uses far less cloud resources.